Goals for Education | Monitoring State Policies

 Connects policymakers with custom information, presentations and assistance on education issues as they arise.
 Leaders in member states are encouraged to contact SREB for data, analysis and advice.

-Throughout 2016-17, legislators, legislative staff and governor’s staff from Tennessee requested assistance on topics including at-risk students, student educational growth, teacher effectiveness, charter schools and year-round education.
+Throughout 2017-18, legislators, legislative staff and governor’s staff from Tennessee requested assistance on topics including evaluations of reading programs.